 Make this one-skillet, 4-ingredient recipe the next time you are too tired to cook much, eat out, or run to the store.
 You probably already have everything you need.

-A traditional Sunday dinner–beef steak cooked with carrots, onions and tomatoes results in a fork-tender beef with savory, rich gravy.
+A traditional Sunday dinner–Swiss steak cooked with carrots, onions and tomatoes results in a fork-tender beef with savory, rich gravy.

 Please the chicken-lovers in your family with this breaded chicken seasoned with rosemary and Parmesan.
 It’s so flavorful and crispy, you won’t miss the gravy or the Colonel.